 4. Take Care Of Your Physical Health

 Physical and mental health, unsurprisingly, are not isolated from each other.
 Within a healthy body, you are more likely to have a healthy mind.
 This is because during exercise, our stress levels are lifted and replaced with positive stress, thus, taking care of our body with regular exercise, meditation, and healthy food, contributes to the strength of the mind as well.
+If you didn’t realise, people who exercise tend to be emotionally strong.
 Moreover, by having a fitter and healthier body, your mind is less concerned with the dangerous negativity that comes from low self-esteem or low opinion of our body image.

 5. Avoid Negative Inner Dialogue

 After a failure, most of us take it hard on ourselves.
 We tell ourselves things like “That was the worst mistake I have ever made” or “Why did I have to be angry like that?”.
 However, scolding yourself is not the best way to solve a problem.
+How can we be emotionally strong with self talk like that?
 Indeed, harshness often worsens the mental state you are in, making you feel depressed and sadder than you probably should feel.
 Instead, try to be kinder to yourself, commit to having positive inner dialogue often, not only during the bad times but also the better times and be at peace with yourself.
 By being compassionate to your soul, you will not pressure yourself into thinking that you’re a terrible person, but you are relieving the stress of your mind.
 This contributes to the development of good mental well-being.

 6. Be In The Know Of Your Feelings